 Why Is The AML Compliance Program Important for Investment Firms?

 An investment company is built on trust that deals with investing in accumulated capital in financial securities.
 That's why people need to trust investment companies to invest.
 If investment companies have money laundering risks, or if money laundering activities have already been carried out within the company, this leads to loss of reputation for the company.
-Investment companies have to comply with the AML Compliance Programs to avoid the risks posed by money laundering criminals through mutual funds.
+Therefore, investment companies have to comply with the AML Compliance Programs to avoid the risks posed by money laundering criminals through mutual funds.
 So what is the AML Compliance Program?

 Importance Know Your Customer Procedures for Investment Firms

 Know Your Customer is a standard that enables customers to have detailed information about their risk levels, investment, and financial status.
 Both KYC processes and customers and investment firms are protected.
-The importance of KYC is frequently emphasized in the regulations of money laundering for regulators such as the Financial Action Task Force (FATF) and the European Union (EU).
+The importance of KYC is frequently emphasized in money laundering regulations for regulators such as the Financial Action Task Force (FATF) and the European Union (EU).
 In investment firms, it is necessary to know each customer's basic facts and identify each person authorized to act on behalf of the customer.

 Customer Due Diligence Obligations For Investment Companies